slideflow/slideflow/docs-source/source/workbench_tools.rst

 New in Slideflow 1.3, Workbench provides powerful tools for interactive visualization of model predictions for whole-slide images and GAN-generated images.
 It's also fast - with an OpenGL renderer and highly optimized whole-slide image viewer, you'll get a smooth experience that can even run on a Raspberry Pi.

-Run workbench using the ``workbench.py`` script in the main repository folder.
+Workbench is run through the ``slideflow.workbench`` module.
 A path to a whole-slide image can optionally be provided as the first argument.

 .. code-block:: bash

-    python3 workbench.py /path/to/slide.svs
+    python -m slideflow.workbench

 Use the ``--help`` flag to see a list of available arguments.